Owaiin/find-flix/README.md

 ## How
 Using a combination of the IMDB API and the UTelly API to provide a cohesive user experience that helps people find what they're looking for, and where to watch it.
+The IMDB API is the main search component.
+This helps find all of the content and is the key part of the tool.
+The UTelly API uses the IMDB response UID to search its database for the streaming locations and the urls to the content on each platform.
 ### Design
 The design was built to follow the ideas of Netflix to help integrate users into how to use the UI.
 Frame-Motion was used to do the smooth animation transitions for the card pop-up and the scroll-to-top when clicking on related items.